-Almost all databases that came before were relational.
-That is, they used a set data structure, which allowed them to link information from different “tables”, using indexes.
-These data “buckets” could then be linked – meaning, they could form a “relationship”.
+In the past, almost all databases were relational.
+They used a set data structure, which allowed them to link information from different “tables”, using indexes.
+These data “buckets” could then be linked through a “relationship”.
 SQL (Structured Query Language) is the language used for this kind of databases.
 It provides commands to create, retrieve, update, and delete information stored in the tables.

 NoSQL, then, stands for “No Structured Query Language”.
 It is a non-relational type of database.
-What this means is that the database does not use any kind of database-wide relational enforcement.
-The architect of the database determines what relationships – if any – are necessary for their data, and it’s up to them to create the guidelines required to do so.
+In this case, databases do not use any kind of relational enforcement.
+The architect of the database determines what relationships, if any, are necessary for their data, and creates them.

 Both relational and non-relational databases are better for different things.
 SQL, for example, would be better suited for an application that requires extremely complex, intensive queries between different databases.
 For creating an online checkout system, for example, SQL would be an ideal choice.